 That’s why it’s very important to check what the ratings and reviews on Google Play and Apple Store have to say about a certain product.
 First, we checked how popular HMA is on the Google Play Store.

-HMA isn’t just popular on Android devices, it also has a big fan base to those with iOS devices.
+HMA isn’t just popular on Android devices, it also has a big fan base for those with iOS devices.
 According to them, the app deserves a solid 4.6/5 rating.
 Also, HideMyAss has more than 22K reviews, we’re sure that there are some mixed reviews among them.

 As we mentioned, user reviews are very important to determine the credibility of a certain provider.
 Make sure you go through as many reviews as possible before you make any decision.